Case Studies

 DOUG WIERINGA

-At age 55, Doug first described symptoms of a “foggy” brain.
+At age 55, Doug first described having a “foggy” brain.
 While Doug had been a veritable “Mr. Fix It,” such repairs now took him longer than normal, or he was simply unable to figure them out.
 Over time, Doug lost fine motor skills: buttoning a shirt was first difficult and then impossible.
 He was painfully aware of his decline.

 In early 2014 Doug received a diagnosis of Alzheimer’s Disease (AD), or possibly a frontal variant of AD.
 That spring, he left his job.
-September 2016 was the last time Doug barefoot waterskied.
+September 2016 was the last time Doug waterskied.
 His coordination and strength were gone; he lost depth perception and had difficulty reading.

 In late 2018 Doug lost weight and began falling more frequently.
 By December 2019 he stayed awake at night, agitated or pacing.
 Needing 24-hour care that Melinda alone could not provide, Doug moved into a memory care facility in January 2020.
 Through it all he retained his awareness and substantial memory, always recognizing his family and friends.